A Very Important Holiday

 Concerto di Capodanno

-Another thing to do on New Year’s Eve in Italy is going to a New Year’s concert (Concerto di Capodanno).
+Another thing to do on New Year’s Eve in Italy is go to a New Year’s concert (Concerto di Capodanno).

 Every year, the La Fenice Theatre in Venice hosts the Venice New Year’s Concert, which is broadcast by RAI (Radiotelevisione Italiana) on television and their streaming platform.